BahruzHuseynov/Object-Tracking-AI_Lab/README.md

 - During research, codes have been executed in Google Colab as it is a hosted Jupyter Notebook service that provides free access to computing resources, including GPUs and TPUs.

 ## Dataset
-In this research, the dataset was manually created using a smartphone, consisting of 12 videos — 10 for training and 2 for testing.
+- In this research, the dataset was manually created using a smartphone, consisting of 12 videos — 10 for training and 2 for testing.
 These videos capture conveyor belts with LEGO bricks from multiple angles with varying complexities for diversity.
 LEGO bricks were annotated frame-by-frame using RoboFlow (https://roboflow.com/), which was the most time-consuming step.
-Dataset is publicly available in kaggle: https://www.kaggle.com/datasets/hbahruz/multiple-lego-tracking-dataset
+- Dataset is publicly available in Kaggle: https://www.kaggle.com/datasets/hbahruz/multiple-lego-tracking-dataset

 ## Pipeline
 <div align="center">